 Another of the most magical places in Thailand is the country’s version of the Grand Canyon.
 It is located in Ubon Ratchathani just over 600 kilometers from Bangkok.
 Sam Phan Bok is a place you can only visit during the dry season as, during rainy season, the water of the Mekhong River rises and covers Sam Phan Bok.

 Pha Chor Canyon, Chiang Mai

 Eroded soil pillars washed out of the rock face by the Mae Ping River have created the Pha Chor Canyon, just outside the northern city of Chiang Mai.
 Located in the Mae Wang National Park, the pillars are more than 30 meters high.
 There is not much else to see except this natural phenomena, but they are interesting to photograph.

 Here you will find the remains of the ancient Thai kingdom of Sukhothai.
 It is a UNESCO World Heritage Site, and one of the most visited places in Thailand.
 It covers more than 76 square kilometers of land, has 26 temples, the remains of the royal palace and hundreds of Buddha statues.
 Rent a bike so you can see as much of it as possible.

 Talay Bua Daeng

-Talay Bua Daeng or the ‘Red Lotus Sea’ is located in the province of Udon Thani, and is known as one of the world’s most beautiful lakes.
-The only good time to visit, however, is from late December until early February, as this is the time of year that the red lotus plants are out in full glory.
+Just about the most stunningly beautiful of the magical places in Thailand is Talay Bua Daeng or the ‘Red Lotus Sea’.
+It is located in the province of Udon Thani, and is known as one of the world’s most beautiful lakes.
+The best time to visit, however, is from late December until early February, as this is the time of year that the red lotus plants are out in full glory.